Digital Transformation Guide: Reshaping Your Business to Meet the Digital Age

 Expanding the vision

 As you contemplate any kind of transformation, the vector of cultural change should not be overlooked.
-McKinsey argues that only 4 percent of global 500 companies truly have a board that is digitally ready.
 To support continuous change, the vision should be aligned through the whole organization, and the first link in this alignment is definitely the board itself.

 “In my experience, culture is the hardest part of the organization to change.
 Shifting technology, finding the right talent, finding the right product set and strategy—that’s all doable, not easy, but doable.
 Hardest is the cultural transformation in businesses that have very deep legacy and cultural roots.”